Skip to main content

 The easiest way to make an AI agent dangerous in a CRM is to let it act from a search result.

 Search results feel like context.
-They have names, ids, owners, timestamps, and sometimes a stage.
+They have names, owners, timestamps, and sometimes a stage.
 That is enough to produce a confident paragraph.
 It is not enough to change a customer record.

-Copper made this obvious during the rebuild because the useful questions all started vague: the account in this Gmail thread, the renewal in proposal, the customer-success handoff, the stale task nobody owns.
-The Copper MCP server now treats those questions as account work, not table lookups.
+Copper work usually starts vague: the account in this Gmail thread, the renewal stuck in proposal, the customer-success handoff, the stale task nobody owns.
+The Copper MCP server treats those questions as account work, not table lookups.

 An AI sales assistant organizing Copper CRM contacts, company folders, pipeline cards, project tasks, and Gmail-style messages on a dashboard